 We may all be a bit restricted in actually visiting New York this year, but there’s no reason we shouldn’t steal a little of their urban New York loft style for our own homes!
 Like most trends, there will be elements you like and others that you find too much, so pick and choose to end up with a look that suits you and your home.
 Here’s what to think about if you’re interested in bringing a touch of New York loft style design to your home.

 The style that we think of as typical from films generally relates to older buildings that have been converted from something else.
 For example, a former factory may have been converted into apartments, but in order to retain the link with its former purpose and history the designers have retained raw brick walls, industrial steel girders, polished concrete and exposed pipes.

 Windows are usually huge and sometimes oddly shaped, as they were never designed for a domestic market!
 Ceilings are high, and rooms are large and airy with a minimum of dividing walls.
 As you can see, this ‘full on’ look won’t suit every home, but you can add touches as you wish.

 How to create a New York loft style in your home

 Exposed brickwork.
 This is something you may be able to do, but it does depend on the state of your walls and how old the house is!
 Taking the plaster off can be a bit of a risk, as you don’t know what’s behind it.
 Try a small area first, if you’re not sure.
-Another option is to build a false wall using old bricks in front of the existing wall, or you could play completely safe and use a brick-effect wallpaper.
+Another option is to build a false wall using old bricks in front of the existing wall or use brick slips, as they are thinner than standard bricks and take up less space.
+Alternatively you could play completely safe and use a brick-effect wallpaper.